ksator/automation_summit_Q3_2018/README.md

 ### master <-> minion communication verification
-on master
+on the master
 ```
 # salt minion1 test.ping
-minion_2:
+minion1:
     True
 ```
 ```
 # salt "minion1" cmd.run "pwd"
 ```

-### dependencies installation for SaltStack Junos proxy
+### Install requirements for SaltStack Junos proxy

-Run these commands on the host (master on minions) that will run a Junos proxy daemon:
+Run these commands on the host that will run a Junos proxy daemon.
+Let's do it on the master.

 ```
 # apt install python-pip